 - All RAL colours shown for this product are approximations ONLY.

-- RAL 6005 Moss Green, 3013 Tomato Red and Cream may be subjected to extended lead times
+- Green, Red and Cream are subject to availability and may be subjected to extended lead times

 - Other colours available to order subject to a minimum order of 200 litres - extended lead times apply.